RobinVangampelaere/Glicko2.NET/README.md

 ﻿# Glicko2

-C# implementation of the Glicko-2 rating algorithm.
-This is a C# port of [goochjs/glicko2](https://github.com/goochjs/glicko2).
+C# implementation of the Glicko-2 rating algorithm package for .NET Standard 2.1

+- This is a C# port of [goochjs/glicko2](https://github.com/goochjs/glicko2).
+- This is forked from [glicko2-csharp](https://github.com/MaartenStaa/glicko2-csharp), written for .Net Framework.

 ## Usage